A LIST OF SOUN (KINGS) OF OGBOMOSO FROM THE BEGINNING TILL DATE

 Without any iota of doubt, Aale, a Nupe Hunter, was the first to settle at a place called Okelerin (literarily meaning a place where elephant resides or a high place where elephants were found in abundance) before 1614.

 According to Ayo Adelowo, Aale was using arrows to kill elephants at Okelerin.

 The third man among their earliest settlers was Orisatolu.
-Orisatolu was a skilful hunter but more importantly an Ifa oracle diviner who combined herbal medicine to cure women and children ailments.
+Orisatolu was a skillful hunter but more importantly an Ifa oracle diviner who combined herbal medicine to cure women and children’s ailments.
 Orisalu settled down at Isapa.

-The fourth in the series of the earliest settlers was Akandie who settled in Isale Afon, coincide with that of Orisatolu whose settlement date is out as 1640.
+The fourth in the series of the earliest settlers was Akandie who settled in Isale Afon, coinciding with that of Orisatolu whose settlement date is out as 1640.